 Deciding on an overall experience structure will make more granular decisions about the experience much easier to parse.
-While aspects of each of the structures may all be present in one experience, the design will be strongest if one underlying structure is used to lend the gathering coherence and momentum.
-Within that structure, nuances of the other structures can appear, but they impact only a portion of the experience.
-They don’t define the overall logic of it.
+While aspects of each of the structures may all be present in one experience, the design will be strongest if one underlying structure is used to lend the gathering coherence, stability, and momentum.
+Within that structure, nuances of the other structures can appear, but they only impact a portion of the experience rather than the overall logic.

 Failure to commit to an experience structure can create a disorganized or contrived experience that relies too heavily on the facilitator to manage, robbing the participants of the pleasure of pursuing goals and possibilities for themselves.